 Advancement to Candidacy

 Following approval of the dissertation proposal and recommendation by appropriate advisors, doctoral students are advanced to candidacy status.

 Doctoral students are required to complete a dissertation, the standards and procedures for which are defined by program faculty in keeping with the APU Style and Format Handbook for Dissertation and Thesis Publications.
-To be approved for a dissertation defense date, students must complete all requisite coursework, including EDUC 776, and have the approval of their dissertation committee.
-Continuous enrollment in EDUC 777 is required until the dissertation is successfully defended and submitted to APU’s APA reader.
+To be approved for a dissertation defense date, students must complete all requisite coursework, including EDL 776, and have the approval of their dissertation committee.
+Continuous enrollment in EDL 777 is required until the dissertation is successfully defended and submitted to an APU external reader.

-After candidates successfully defend their dissertation in a meeting with their faculty committee, they must complete required corrections and submit the approved changes to the APA reader.
+After candidates successfully defend their dissertation in a meeting with their faculty committee, they must complete required corrections and submit the approved changes to an APU external reader.
 The final step of the dissertation requirement is to participate in a scheduled public presentation of the research to the department.

 Doctoral students who have completed all program requirements, successfully defended their dissertation, and fulfilled all obligations of the university will have their doctoral degree posted and will be entitled to use the term “doctor.”

-In order to receive credit for EDL 772, EDL 773, EDL 774, EDL 776, and EDL 777, doctoral candidates are expected to make continuous progress toward completion of the dissertation.
+In order to receive credit for EDL 772, EDL 773, EDL 774, EDL 776, and EDL 777, doctoral candidates must maintain active student status and make continuous progress toward completion of the dissertation.
 Continuous progress of doctoral candidates is assessed each term on all of the following expectations:

 - maintaining regular contact with the dissertation chair;

 - conducting research and/or submitting high-quality drafts in a timely manner, consistent with the timeline established with the dissertation committee.

 Candidates who require additional time to complete the dissertation after other coursework is complete must maintain continuous enrollment in EDL 777.
-Those who receive NC for EDUC 777 will need to submit a report on their progress in candidacy and will enter into a probationary period for one term.
+Those who receive NC for EDL 777 will need to submit a report on their progress in candidacy and will enter into a probationary period for one term.
 Candidates who fail to maintain progress after a probationary period may be recommended for termination from the program.

 Leaves of Absence